 5. Who has access to personal data and third parties

-In the case of pastoral and safeguarding files, the School uses CPOMS, which is monitored, maintained and processed by appropriate individuals only in accordance with strict access protocols (i.e. on a ‘need to know’ basis).
+Pastoral and safeguarding data.
+The School uses the software program CPOMS (Child Protection Online Management System) to manage its pastoral and safeguarding data.
+This is monitored, maintained and processed by appropriate individuals only in accordance with strict access protocols (i.e. on a ‘need to know’ basis).

 However, a certain amount of any Special Educational Needs or Disability (SEND) pupil’s relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires.